Ziggyyyyyyyy/offline-upi-mesh-network-simulator/README.md

 - Spring Data JPA
 - Hybrid Encryption (AES + RSA)
 - Backend Security Concepts
+- Distributed System Design
 - Mesh Networking Fundamentals
-- Distributed System Design
 - Transaction Management
-- Dashboard Development with Thymeleaf
+- Dashboard Development using Thymeleaf
-- Real-time Monitoring and Analytics
+- Real-time Monitoring & Analytics
+- Modular Backend Architecture

 ---

+# 🤝 Contributions

+Suggestions, improvements, and feedback are always welcome.

-If you have suggestions or feedback, feel free to open an issue or submit a pull request.
+Feel free to open an Issue or submit a Pull Request.

+---

+# ⭐ If you found this project interesting, consider giving it a star!